 How noticeable is motion transfer?

-The lineup generally does well for hybrids: the Luxe and Elite muted partner movement better than the Core in our drills, though none felt perfectly motionless.
+For hybrids, motion control was solid across the lineup.
+Luxe and Elite muted partner movement better than Core in our testing, though none of the three felt completely motionless.